Introduction

 Between a full course load, extracurricular activities, networking events, and your personal life, you must be prepared to juggle responsibilities.
 The heavy workload can be a little overwhelming, and you may think to yourself that things are happening too quickly.

 Hand-in-hand with large workloads is the need for excellent time management.
 Time management can be difficult when juggling so many distinct components of your life; thankfully there are ways to make the wheels of your days run smoothly.
-If you are the type of person with exceptional time management skills, an MBA may not be that hard for you to handle.

 What Courses Are You Taking?
 What Areas of Study Are You Proficient In?